mehedi9021/Test_Automation_Project_with_Selenium_Python/Daraz_TestAutomation/README.md

 - Hover over the category
 - Hover over the sub-category
 - Click to 'Cat Food'
-- Verify the result and take a screenshot if failed
+- Verify the result throug text verification and take a screenshot if failed
 - Click to logout

 ## TestCase 06: test_007_addNewAddress